-A transportation plan is being developed to establish a long-term vision and strategies for more convenient, affordable and sustainable ways for people to get to, from and around campus.
+The UBC Okanagan Transportation Plan is being developed to support future campus growth, community well-being, and climate action, through strategies that make it more convenient, affordable and sustainable to get to, from and around campus.

 Thank you to all those who participated in the November 2020 public consultation.
 Stay tuned for a summary of what we heard from the community in the coming weeks.

 This consultation is an important input into UBC Okanagan’s Transportation Plan.
 We want to hear from you about your pre-COVID travel behaviour, preferences and motivators for choosing how you travel to and from campus, so that we can develop the right kinds of strategies, policies and actions for the Transportation Plan.
 We also want your feedback on the draft Vision and Objectives for guiding the Plan’s strategies.

 Learn more through these web pages about why we are developing a Transportation Plan and read about the draft vision and objectives for the Plan.
 Then, complete the online survey on your pre-COVID travel behaviours to and from campus and provide your comments on the draft vision, objectives and big ideas to shape the Plan.
 You can also attend a virtual open house.
 See details below.